 Migrating to WordPress is very easy.
 You can use a free plugin to migrate your content from your old blog to WordPress.
 The plugin will automatically import all your posts, pages, comments, and images.

 Install WordPress in Hosting

 You need web hosting to install WordPress.
-Web hosting is a server that stores all your blog posts, files and images.
-When someone visits your blog from a browser like Chrome or Firefox, your web host takes the files from your server and loads it in your visitors browser.
+Web hosting is a server that stores all your blog posts, files, and images.
+When someone visits your blog from a browser like Chrome or Firefox, your web host takes the files from your server and loads them into your visitor’s browser.

 For this guide, we will use BlueHost as our web host.
 It is a cheap hosting that is extremely easy for beginners to set up.
 If you use any other web host, the steps will be the same but the user interface may be slightly different.